robinson-t/Android-Programming-Big-Nerd-Ranch-Solutions/README.md

-# Solutions to Android Programming: The BigNerdRanch Guide (3rd Edition)
+# Solutions to Android Programming: The Big Nerd Ranch Guide (3rd Edition)

 This repository contains the my solutions to this course.
 The challenges should be completed on most.